147,238 moments resolved

 If you liked this If you liked this, try… Read more

-If this category lands for you, the closest sister categories on BoredomBash are Useless Websites (single-purpose absurd toys with significant weird overlap), AI Image Generators (generative-weird specifically — InspiroBot, Quick Draw, This Person Does Not Exist, the various "this X does not exist" sites), and Hidden Gems (underrated weird picks that haven't been listicled to death).
+If this category lands for you, the closest sister categories on BoredomBash are Useless Websites (single-purpose absurd toys with significant weird overlap), AI Image Generators (generative-weird specifically — InspiroBot, Quick Draw, the various "this X does not exist" sites), and Hidden Gems (underrated weird picks that haven't been listicled to death).
 For the broader cross-cluster question, see Weird Websites and Pointless Websites for the dedicated landings.
 Outside our directory, Reddit r/InternetIsBeautiful is the best discovery source for new weird, and Are.na is good for the aesthetic-leaning weird subgenre.

 FAQ · People also ask